josephramsay/lds_replicate/README.md

 ## MAIN GUI

-The Main GUI is the primary method to interact with LDS and replicate layers.
+The Main GUI is the primary window where we interact with LDS and replicate layers.
 It displays a number of fields defining the replication to be performed.

-#####Destination.
+##### Destination.
-This is the output type to generate loading the correct drivers and initialising any connection parameters.
+This dropdown displays only output types that have been configured by the user.
+It indicates the output type to generate, indicating to the program which drivers to load and initialising any connection parameters.
+Running the Main Config Wizard or editing the user config file will expand the selection presented here.

-#####Group/Layer.
+##### Group/Layer.
 This selects the Layer or the predefined Group to replicate.
 To open and (re)define groups click the __Layer Select__ button in the lower left corner.

-#####User Config
+##### User Config
-This dropdown allows you to shoose the user config file you created in the initial setup.
+This dropdown allows you to choose the user config file you created in the initial setup.
 NOTE.
 Because a user config can contain the connection parameters for a number of connection instances the content of the file must contain a component that corresponds to the Destination selection made above.

-#####EPSG
+##### EPSG
 Enabling this option with the checkbox allows you to select the output spatial reference from the accompanying dropdown.
 If not enabled the spatial reference of the source is used by default.
 If you have selected this option in a previous replication the EPSG value is saved to the layer config file and used in all subsequent replications.
 This applies per layer and does not depend on group memebership.
 When replicating a group, enabling a destination will force the selected spatial reference across all members of the group overwriting any previously saved assignments.
 Care needs to be taken here that spatial references are consistent with previous replications.

-#####From Date
+##### From Date
 Enabling this option allows the user to set an incremenmtal start date.
 No data from before this date will be returned by the subsequent LDS resuest.

-#####To Date
+##### To Date
 This option sets the incremental end date.
 No data from after this date will be returned in subsequent LDS requests.

-######NOTE
+###### NOTE
 Only layers with a valid primary key can will be queried incrementally.
 Setting dates from layers without a primary key will generate non-incremental queries.